Iamcrystaline/PhoneNumberIdentifier/README.md

 ### Notes
 - Sometimes, application can't define unambiguously the country for your phone number.
 In such cases, it will show you more than 1 country (For example: both Canada and United States country phone codes start with +1).
-- There are some unassigned phone number (For example: +99912486542)
+- There are some unassigned phone numbers (For example: +99912486542)
 - This application can work correctly only with ITU standard.
 It specifies that international telephone numbers are represented by prefixing the country code with a + sign

 ### Prerequisites